-- a) the school documents the unforeseen circumstances and the Campus President or Academic Dean determines that these circumstances meet the exception requirements (i.e., "of an unusual nature and not likely to recur"), and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave.
+- the school documents the unforeseen circumstances and the Academic Dean or Director of Education determines that these circumstances meet the exception requirements (i.e., "of an unusual nature and not likely to recur"), and - b) the student submits a completed Leave of Absence Request Form by the tenth (10th) calendar day of the leave.

-Re-Admission Following a Leave of Absence
+Re-admission Following a Leave of Absence

-- Upon return from leave, the student will be required to repeat the module, if it had been interrupted, and receive final grades. - The student will not be charged any fee for the repeat of any module from which the student took leave or for re-entry from the leave of absence. - The date the student returns to class is normally scheduled for the beginning of a module. - When a student is enrolled in a modular program, the student may return at any appropriate module, not only the module from which the student withdrew.
+- Upon return from leave, the student will be required to repeat the module, if it had been interrupted, and receive final grades. - The student will not be charged any fee for the repeat of any module from which the student took leave or for students returning from a leave of absence. - The date the student returns to class is normally scheduled for the beginning of a module. - When a student is enrolled in a modular program, the student may return at any appropriate module, not only the module from which the student withdrew.

-Extension of Leave of Absence
+Extension of a Leave of Absence

 A student on an approved LOA may submit a request to extend the LOA without returning to class.
-Such a request may be approved by the Campus President or Academic Dean provided:
+Such a request may be approved by the Academic Dean/Director of Education provided: